 The two years differed significantly (P= 0.05) for days to anthesis and stalk lodging but neither for other agronomic parameters nor leaf disease incidence (Table 2).
-Rainfall amount and distribution during the growing periods of both years (Figure 1) also showed that 2001 and 2002 rainfall was evenly distributed throughout the flowering/ grain filling periods of September and October, 2002 while in 2001, there was early on set of terminal drought.
-The genotypes attained anthesis earlier in 2001 than in 2002 by two (2) days but with corresponding higher stalk and root lodging ratings.
-However, ASI and plant aspect remained relatively unaffected by differences in growing conditions between the two years.
-Although incidence of leaf diseases (Blight and Curvularia) were higher in 2002, differences between the two years were non significant for these parameters.
+Rainfall amount and distribution during the growing periods of both years (Fig. 1) also showed that 2001 and 2002 rainfall was evenly distributed throughout the flowering/grain filling periods of September and October, 2002 while in 2001, there was early on set of terminal drought.